 The idea behind this budgeting method is that you are in complete control of your finances.
 However, it does require a lot of trial and error (as well as discipline!).

-#3 – The Backwards Method
+3) The Backwards Budgeting Method

-As the name suggests, this budgeting method is a lil’ different.
+As the name suggests, this budgeting technique is a lil’ different.
 The aim of this method isn’t to think about how much you want to spend, but rather how much you want to save!

 Start by writing down some of your financial goals.
 It could be anything from saving for a house deposit to saving for a new phone.
 Work out when you want to hit this savings goal, and divide the amount by how long you have left to save.